webblocksapp/class-validator/README.md

 Take a look on samples in [./sample](https://github.com/pleerock/class-validator/tree/master/sample) for more examples of usages.

-## Base Dto
+## Base Model

-You can use the `BaseDto` class which provides the `validate` and `validateField` methods to make more portable the class validation:
+You can use the `BaseModel` class which provides the `validate` and `validateField` methods to make more portable the class validation:

 ```typescript
 class MyClass {